 1. Nylon and Polyester Bomber Jackets

 The lightweight properties of these two fabrics make them easy to layer up with as well.
-Which may also work for some cold climates, as nylon proves to be both waterproof and weather resistant also.
+This may also work for some cold climates, as nylon proves to be both waterproof and weather resistant also.

 2. Woolen Bomber Jackets